 1275 S. State StreetDover, Delaware 19901

 One of the most common complaints during pregnancy is back pain.
 In fact, it's estimated that more than half of all women experience some degree of back discomfort.
-Most back pain is related to the physical changes that occur during pregnancy, including hormones, changes in the center of gravity, and posture.
-Unfortunately, it typically worsens as pregnancy progresses.
+Most back pain is related to the physical changes that happen during pregnancy, including hormones, changes in the center of gravity, and posture.
+Unfortunately, it typically gets worse as pregnancy progresses.

 Throughout pregnancy, hormones affect a woman's muscles and joints.
 The hormones relaxin and progesterone relax muscles and loosen ligaments and joints, especially in the pelvic area.
 The extra weight and body changes in pregnancy along with these loosened joints and ligaments can cause discomfort and even lead to injury.

-As your uterus grows and becomes heavier, your center of gravity changes, which can lead to problems with balance and the potential for falls.
+As your uterus grows and becomes heavier, your center of gravity changes.
+This can lead to problems with balance and the potential for falls.
 The weight of your baby and weakening of abdominal muscles pulls your lower spine forward, adding strain to back muscles.
-Many women respond by leaning back in an awkward posture, which increases back strain and pain.
+Many women respond by leaning back in an awkward posture.
+This increases back strain and pain.